-Analyze performance data on Johns Hopkins’ central digital and social media channels, and use social listening and media monitoring tools to glean valuable insights about the external online conversation as it pertains to the University.
+Analyze performance data on Johns Hopkins' central digital and social media channels, and use social listening and media monitoring tools to glean and share strategic insights about the external online conversation as it pertains to the University.

-Provide audience insight and digital performance reports and data visualizations to University Communications teams and help support a culture of analytics by assisting in the management of the office’s new Insight Lab.
+Provide audience insight and digital performance reports and data visualizations to University Communications teams to help promote an internal culture of analytics review; assist in the management of the office's Insight Lab.

-Distribute online conversation insights and dashboards to the department’s media relations team and to designated individuals within the University.
+Compile and distribute online conversation insights, dashboards, and reports to the department's internal teams and designated stakeholders within the University.

-Works closely with the department’s creative, editorial, digital and media relations teams in using insights to inform broader communications strategies, and to help shape the University’s media approach.
+Collaborates with the department's creative, editorial, web, social, and media relations teams in using insights to inform communications strategies.

-Manage the Department’s relationship with vendors of monitoring and analytical software and services, and staying informed of industry best-practices for performance reporting and relevant software tools.
+Help manage the Department's relationship with vendors of monitoring and analytical software and services, and stay informed of industry best-practices for performance reporting and relevant software tools.

-The goals of the Digital Analytics Manager are to help the University reach and engage with our stakeholders and other audiences in a positive way, to give the University a high degree of situational awareness of the issues, and help enhance the visibility of the University.
+The goals of the Digital Analytics Manager are to help the University reach and engage with our stakeholders and other audiences to give the University a high degree of situational awareness of emerging and current issues, and help enhance the reputation and positive impact of the University.